Investing with FSA Investment Group

 Long-term Target Allocation – Each asset class has a strategic, long-term target allocation.
 However, markets and asset classes present opportunities through imprecise valuations which allow us to buy or sell investments at desirable prices.

-Investment Vehicle Selection - FSA will utilize outside money managers, individual securities, mutual funds, and exchange traded funds.
+Investment Vehicle Selection - FSA utilizes outside money managers, individual securities, mutual funds, and exchange traded funds.
 Selecting investment management firms to manage assets successfully is one of the most significant decisions we make on behalf of our clients.
 We also limit the number of managers we recommend, which allows us to develop a deep, thorough knowledge of the managers we use.